1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 All Contents © 2016The Kiplinger Washington Editors

-Even if you'd rather be your own boss, there are plenty of other legitimate moneymaking opportunities for you to capitalize on at your convenience.
+What to do?
+There are plenty of legitimate moneymaking opportunities for you to capitalize on at your convenience as 2016 winds down.
 Some are simply good for a fast buck, while others could turn into consistent streams of income after the holidays.
 Find out which cash-generating ideas will help you fatten your wallet this season.

 Sell used smart phones and Apple products at Gazelle.com and get paid by check, PayPal or an Amazon gift card.
 GameStop.com pays cash for smart phones, digital cameras, tablets, game consoles and more.
 You can sell smart phones, tablets, laptops and video games to NextWorth.com for cash or take items to one its partner stores, such as Target, and get store credit.
 At uSell, you can sell smart phones, tablets, game consoles, video games and textbooks.
 You get paid by check or through PayPal.
 Shipping with all of these sites is free.